TimVosch/Aqua/Theory/Research/Sensors and measure methods/General Research.md

 Source:> http://www.rshydro.co.uk/water-quality-monitoring-equipment/water-quality-testing-equipment/multiparameter-water-quality-sonde/manta-2-multi-parameter-water-quality-sonde/

-We've then found a system which comes close to our idea for the MFM.
+We have found a system which comes close to our idea for the MFM.
 It's called Libelium Smart Water.
-It's a system which can measure multiple ions.
+It is a system which has the capabilities to measure multiple ions.
 You can check water quality, the ions in a swimming pool etc.
 It's exactly what we need except for the system itself.
-We only need the sensors, but these sensors are made for the Smart Water board.
+We only need the sensors, but these sensors are made for the Smart Water boar only.
 We are going to check if we can use the sensors individually.

 Still, we are going to analyse the system.
 Maybe we can find something we also can use in the MFM.